-- > QSS Status Enable or disable the QSS function here. - > Current PIN - The current value of the Router's PIN displayed here.
+- Current SSID The router supports multi-SSID and you can choose one SSID which you want to configure its WPS function from the drop-down list.
+For example, if your wireless client wants to connect to one of the router's SSID "TP-LINK_E3C860" by WPS, you should select TP-LINK_E3C860 as Current SSID. - > WPS Status Enable or disable the WPS function here. - Current PIN The current value of the Router's PIN is displayed here.
 The default PIN of the Router can be found in the label or User Guide. - > Restore PIN Restore the PIN of the Router to its default. - Gen New PIN Click this button, and then you can get a new random value for the Router's PIN.
-You can ensure the network security by generating a new PIN. - > Add device You can add the new device to the existing network manually by clicking this button.
+You can ensure the network security by generating a new PIN. - Add device You can add a new device to the existing network manually by clicking this button. - b).

-b).
 To add a new device: